Insight Treatment is Now Clear Behavioral Health!

 Written by:

-Detoxification, or “detox”, is the process of allowing all mind-altering substances to fully clear the body.
-It is one of the first parts of recovery from alcohol use disorder and it can be extremely dangerous if not performed under clinical management by a medical professional in a dedicated treatment facility or rehab facility.
-Alcohol is one of the only substances which has a detoxification process that has the potential to be deadly.
+Detoxification, or “detox”, is the process of allowing alcohol to fully clear the body.
+It is one of the first parts of recovery from alcohol abuse and it can be extremely dangerous and even fatal if not performed under clinical supervision by a medical professional in a dedicated treatment facility.

 The intensity, duration, and severity of detox symptoms depend on many factors.
-If someone has been using substances for any extended period of time, attending a detox or stabilization program can be extremely helpful, and often is medically necessary for safety and comfort.
+If you have been drinking alcohol or using substances for any extended period of time, attending a detox or stabilization program can be extremely helpful, and often is medically necessary for safety and comfort.

 Some of the telltale signs that a medical detox is necessary include:

-• Long-term substance abuse.
-The longer an individual has been using a substance, the more likely a medical detox will be necessary.
-It is important to remember, however, that with substances like benzodiazepines, alcohol, and opiates, someone does not need to have been using for a long time to benefit from a stabilization period.
+• Long-term substance abuse: The longer you have been using a substance, the more likely a medical detox will be necessary.
+It is important to remember, however, that with substances like benzodiazepines, alcohol, and opiates, you do not need to have been using them for a long time to benefit from a stabilization period.

-• Withdrawal symptoms.
-These can be more or less severe depending on the substances used and depending on the length of use, but regardless of where they fall on the scale, having withdrawal symptoms managed under medical supervision makes them much more tolerable.
+• Alcohol withdrawal symptoms: These can be more or less severe depending on the substances used and depending on the length of use, but regardless of where they fall on the scale, having alcohol withdrawal symptoms managed under medical supervision makes them much more tolerable.

 • History of seizures or other adverse physical reactions when discontinuing alcohol or drug use.